Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Open Supplier List Form.

-2. Click on the Supplier ID Field (with the Company column heading) of any record, to open the Supplier products List to display, in Resized Product List Form, and Moved to its specified location.
+2. Click on the Supplier ID Field (with the Company column heading) of any record to open the Supplier products List to display, in the Resized Product List Form, and move it to its specified location.

 Download the Demo Database.